 - The Armenian community in modern Turkey from the establishment of the Republic in 1923 to the September pogroms in Istanbul in 1955.

-Researchers in this project receive support in the form of mentoring from senior scholars in the field, together with training in media and policy work delivered by the Cambridge Interfaith Programme.
-Regular workshops provide opportunities to exchange findings, discuss analysis, and strengthen scholarly networks.
+The postdoctoral researchers receive support in the form of mentoring from senior scholars in the field, together with training in media and policy work arranged by Cambridge Interfaith Programme.
+Online workshops provide opportunities to exchange findings, discuss analysis, and strengthen scholarly networks.

-All scholars will produce peer-reviewed journal articles, write for newspapers and general media (explaining their work for a non-specialist audience), and prepare and submit a policy briefing.
+Scholars produce peer-reviewed journal articles, write for newspapers and general media (explaining their work for a non-specialist audience), and prepare and submit policy recommendations to relevant outlets.

 Further reading

-The following publications have been generated in the course of this project:
+The following publications have been generated in the course of this scheme:

 [In English:]